The Bishop Museum of Science and Nature Reopening FAQs

 Will The Bishop have any in-person programming?

-The Bishop will host Summer Science Camps with limited class size June 22 through July 17.
+Yes!
+The Bishop will host Summer Science Camps with limited class size June 7 through July 23.
 (Learn more about our new camp guidelines.)

-Other programs — KidSpace, Stelliferous and think + drink / science — will not take place in-person.
-Instead, for now we will continue to host them for free on Zoom.
+Other programs — KidSpace, Stelliferous and think + drink / science — are not taking place in-person.
+Instead, for now we continue to host them on Zoom.
 These programs include opportunities for Q&A and interaction with the presenters.
 (Visit our Events listings to see what’s coming up.)

-In addition, we will continue to offer our weekly children’s story time, Tales Under the Tree, on Facebook at 3pm on Saturdays.
+In addition, we continue to offer our weekly children’s story time, Tales Under the Tree, on Facebook at 3pm every other Saturday.